inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 - dates (encoded as strings)
 - array of any of above primitive types

-Extra validation on top of these fields is provided by when configuring the fields.
+Extra validation on top of these fields is provided when configuring the fields.

 Example: